 This is a six part travelogue series exploring a section of Yunnan Province in China, from the autonomous prefecture of Xishuangbanna (西双版纳) to the remote village of Manwa Laozhai (曼佤老寨) and finally to the ancient tea forests of Jingmai (景迈).

 Kammy and I have been exploring a segment of the Yunnan Province in China and after a couple of nights in the village of Manwa Laozhai (曼佤老寨), we arrive at the ancient tea forests of Jingmai (景迈).
 We check in to our hotel just in time for a spectacular sunset.
 The ethnic groups here have been cultivating tea for over 2,000 years!
 The oldest living tea tree here is around 800 years!
-Our friend A-Yun (阿云, his moniker meaning cloud) knows one of the plantation owners and that family is our host during our stay.
+Our friend A-Yun (阿云, his moniker meaning cloud) knows one of the tea growers (山宝) and that family is our host during our stay.

 Yunnan: Ancient Tea Forests of Jingmai (景迈)

+The host’s family has been growing tea in the mountains for many generations.
+The host and his wife run their tea business.
+Their 25 year old son took a 3 year course in college with a tea equivalent of viticulture– history of tea, how to grow, how to brew, how to taste, etc. He’s back now helping with the family business.
 I have so many questions and with Kammy’s help in translating, he explains how they harvest the tree, brew times, taste testing, green vs. black tea, fermented vs. roasted, etc. I feel like I learned a ton in just a short amount of time.
-Though, all the caffeine that late in the day, didn’t help with my sleep that night.
+Though, all the caffeine that late in the day, didn’t help with our sleep that night.

 One of the highlights of being up in these mountain is to witness the cloud sea (云海) and we were lucky the next morning.
 We wake up to a sea of clouds rolling across the ridges.
 The layered shades of the mountains is almost like a Chinese painting and far back was a ridge line across the Burma border!

-Our breakfast is noodles in a warm peanut soup, with veggies and additional condiments – the Sichuan pepper corn & spices makes my mouth numb!
-We then stroll up to the mountain top walking through the various plantations.
+After breakfast, the host gives us a tour of the tea forest.
+We stroll up to the mountain top walking through the various plantations.
 The claim-to-fame of the Pu’er tea that’s grown here is that the tea is planted under the canopy of endemic trees.
-The shade, the undergrowth, insects and the whole ecosystem is what’s supposed to make this tea very special!
+The shade, the undergrowth, mountain springs, insects and the whole ecosystem is what’s supposed to make this tea very special!

 A quick lunch and it’s time to wrap up this adventure.
 We drive down on the massage road (按摩路) – hand paved stone road that’s quite bumpy – and make our way back to Xishuangbanna to catch our flight next morning.
 We briefly stop by another “ancient” village, but this (to me), is a far cry from what we’ve already seen in Manwa Laozhai.